device42/device42-docs/docs/auto-discovery/linux-based-autodiscovery-software.md

 sidebar_position: 17
 ---

-**Note:** Since v13.2, Device42 has supported Linux (and UNIX) based autodiscovery from within the main UI.
+**Note:** Device42 supports Linux (and UNIX) based autodiscovery from within the main UI.
 If you are simply trying to run discovery against Linux or UNIX, see our [Linux and UNIX Server AutoDiscovery Instructions.](linux-unix-server-auto-discovery.mdx) or our [Remote Collector documentation](remote-collector-rc.mdx).
 If you want to use the standalone Linux discovery tools, continue reading below.

 # Linux Based Autodiscovery Software